Those magnificent links

 o

-the back-button on the browser returns the user through
+the back-button on the browser can be used to return

 o